THE BETHLEHEM COLLEGE EDUCATION SERIES

 Another important facet of our pedagogy is the intentional focus on and use of primary texts, because those texts express the actual contexts, cultures, and voices of history.
 Primary texts are the sine qua non of historical study and research.
 Primary texts transport students to chronological periods and cultures that are unfamiliar so that those periods and cultures become living and more familiar.
 Our students learn to engage with texts from cultures as diverse as the Sumerian, Egyptian, Greek, Roman, African, Chinese, Mongol, and Russian cultures.
 They learn the critical art of entering into the very story, world, mindset, and values of the author(s) of the text.
 They learn that the analysis of primary texts can yield new discoveries, sometimes challenging their own preconceived notions and biased interpretations.
 Further, they learn to discuss those texts and their findings with their professor and classmates.
 While this approach to history is rigorous, it cultivates within our students the beneficial skills of deep textual analysis, critical thinking, effective research, and clear writing, all skills that are essential in developing academic and spiritual maturity.

 What do we aim to accomplish and inculcate in the lives of our students through the teaching of history at Bethlehem College & Seminary?
 While as an academic institution we do aim for the academic and intellectual growth of our students through learning history, we would be amiss if we neglected the spiritual and moral aspects of their education.
 Even history as an academic discipline can address the spiritual and moral spheres.
 First, both the purpose and fruit of studying history is doxological.
-We study history for the praise of God, the author of it.
+We study history for the praise of God, its author.
 Historical study should lead our students to worship God.
-Even the dark parts of human history – the wars, revolutions, genocides, plagues, and the general depravity of humankind – still point to God, for He uses even the wrath of man to praise Him (Psalm 76:10).
+Even the dark parts of human history – the wars, revolutions, genocides, plagues, and the general depravity of humankind – still point to God, for He uses even the wrath of man to praise Him (Ps 76:10).
 History is the working out and fulfillment of God’s promise to bring salvation to the nations.
 Christ Himself entered human history.
 History is the story of God’s redemptive work “to the end of the earth” (Acts 1:8).
 Our history courses and lectures are designed to lead our students to worship God, to acknowledge His providence in history, and to live their lives in submission to God with the awareness that He has written and is writing their own history with such providential care.

 The study of history also has a pastoral, reassuring role for our students.
 It reminds them that God always keeps His promises.
 God has promised to never abandon His own people throughout the narrative of human history.
-Moses’ prayer in Psalm 90 testifies to God’s preservation of his people throughout history: “Lord, you have been our dwelling place in all generations” (Psalm 90:1).
-Christ promised that “the gates of hell will not prevail” against His Church, and the narrative of history teases out that promise (Matthew 16:18).
-He has also promised to be “with you always, to the end of the age” (Matthew 28:20).
+Moses’ prayer in Psalm 90 testifies to God’s preservation of his people throughout history: “Lord, you have been our dwelling place in all generations” (Ps 90:1).
+Christ promised that “the gates of hell will not prevail” against His Church, and the narrative of history teases out that promise (Matt 16:18).
+He has also promised to be “with you always, to the end of the age” (Matt 28:20).
 The harrowing accounts of persecution in the early church, the testimonies of those in chronic pain, or the experiences of bitter disappointment recorded in history, remind our students that as God was with his people in their valleys, so is He still with them in their own fragility.
 God will never forsake His own.
 The narrative of history validates that reality.

 Another objective we desire in our teaching and studying of history is humility and empathy.
 The study of diverse societies and cultures instills both humility and empathy for other people.
 The proper study of history encourages humility and engenders a healthy perspective on life, one that is larger than one’s self.
 Provincialism is enslaving.
 People are much more susceptible to provincialism, prejudice, and pride when they are ignorant of history.
 Without the compass of history, people tend to drift toward provincialism and cultural myopia.
 However, the study of history can liberate one from such individualistic, myopic thinking and foster empathy for others.
 By rightly applying the lessons of history to the present, our students will embrace empathy for other people, both within and outside their own cultural experiences.